AntGNgo/AntGNgo/README.md

 ## Hello there!

-### My name is Anthony Ngo, a front-end developer from San Jose, California.

-I am currently working on building my portfolio using HTML, CSS, and Javascript.
-For more complex projects, I use React.

-Thanks for your time!

 <!--
 **AntGNgo/AntGNgo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.